-Paddock Hills, OH
+Paddock Hills, Ohio

 Paddock Hills has diverse architecture with its older, mid-sized homes including bungalows, Tudor Revival and Dutch Colonial Revival styles.
 Its name is in honor or Judge A. Paddack from the late 1800s.